ksarhani-sketch/Alpha_Wallet/README.md

 ## Notes

-* Cognito authorizer wiring is mocked as `demo-user` in handlers; add a Cognito Authorizer on API Gateway for real auth.
+* API Gateway enforces a Cognito authorizer; ensure clients attach valid user pool tokens in the `Authorization` header.
 * DynamoDB keys are simplified for the prototype.
 For production, add GSIs for byAccount/byCategory queries and write capacity alarms.